ska-sa/spead2/doc/py-recv.rst

   :py:exc:`ValueError` exceptions.
 Robust code should thus be prepared to catch exceptions from heap processing.

+Configuration
+^^^^^^^^^^^^^
+Once a stream is constructed, the configuration cannot be changed.
+The configuration is captured in two classes, :py:class:`~spead2.recv.StreamConfig` and :py:class:`~spead2.recv.RingStreamConfig`.
+The split is a reflection of the C++ API and not particularly relevant in Python.
+The configuration options can either be passed to the constructors (as keyword arguments) or set as properties after construction.

+.. py:class:: spead2.recv.StreamConfig(**kwargs)

+   :param int max_heaps:
+     The number of partial heaps that can be live at one time.
+     This affects how intermingled heaps can be (due to out-of-order packet delivery) before heaps get dropped.
+   :param int bug_compat:
+     Bug compatibility flags (see :ref:`py-flavour`)
+   :param int memcpy:
+     Set the method used to copy data from the network to the heap.
+The default is :py:const:`~spead2.MEMCPY_STD`.
+This can be changed to :py:const:`~spead2.MEMCPY_NONTEMPORAL`, which writes to the destination with a non-temporal cache hint (if SSE2 is enabled at compile time).
+This can improve performance with large heaps if the data is not going to be used immediately, by reducing cache pollution.
+Be careful when benchmarking: receiving heaps will generally appear faster, but it can slow down subsequent processing of the heap because it will not be cached.
+   :param memory_allocator:
+     Set the memory allocator for a stream.
+See :ref:`py-memory-allocators` for details.
+   :type memory_allocator: :py:class:`spead2.MemoryAllocator`
+   :param bool stop_on_stop_item:
+     By default, a heap containing a stream control stop item will terminate the stream (and that heap is discarded).
+In some cases it is useful to keep the stream object alive and ready to receive a following stream.
+     Setting this attribute to ``False`` will disable this special treatment.
+Such heaps can then be detected with :meth:`~spead2.recv.Heap.is_end_of_stream`.
+   :param bool allow_unsized_heaps:
+     By default, spead2 caters for heaps without a `HEAP_LEN` item, and will dynamically extend the memory allocation as data arrives.
+However, this can be expensive, and ideally senders should include this item.
+Setting this attribute to ``False`` will cause packets without this item to be rejected.
+   :raises ValueError: if `max_heaps` is zero.

+.. py:class:: spead2.recv.RingStreamConfig(**kwargs)

+   :param int ring_heaps: The capacity of the ring buffer between the network
+     threads and the consumer.
+Increasing this may reduce lock contention at the cost of more memory usage.
+   :param bool contiguous_only: If set to ``False``, incomplete heaps will be
+     included in the stream as instances of :py:class:`.IncompleteHeap`.
+By default they are discarded and a warning is printed.
+   :param bool incomplete_keep_payload_ranges: If set to ``True``, it is
+     possible to retrieve information about which parts of the payload arrived in incomplete heaps, using :py:meth:`.IncompleteHeap.payload_ranges`.
+   :raises ValueError: if `ring_heaps` is zero.

 Blocking receive
 ^^^^^^^^^^^^^^^^
 To do blocking receive, create a :py:class:`spead2.recv.Stream`, and add